Perfect VisionPerfect Vision

 Kalodner's vision has been clear, creative, concise and right on target from the start since she was recruited to head the consumer products division and build a thriving business almost from scratch.
 Kalodner has taken CBS Consumer Products beyond the basics of brand licensing into highly visible venues that include live shows, live exhibitions, gaming and e-commerce.
 International expansion is just beginning and will likely be a strong growth business over the next several years.

-For Kalodner, who joined CBS from Sesame Workshop where she was executive vice president and general manager of global consumer products, it has been a fun and
+For Kalodner, who joined CBS from Sesame Workshop where she was executive vice president and general manager of global consumer products, it has been a fun and productive journey that in many aspects is still at the beginning stages.

 The fact is that there is tremendous upside potential for CBS Consumer Products given its abundance of television content and its tent pole film franchise, "Star Trek," for which there is a sequel slated for summer 2012.